microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/ai/_index.md

     ![Screenshot showing switching to the production branch](./img/vscode_production_branch.png)

 - Navigate to the file _contoso_supermarket/operations/contoso_supermarket/releases/contosopos/production/seattle.yaml_.
-You can see that "Holiday Banner" feature is disabled
+You can see that the "Holiday Banner" feature is disabled

     ![Screenshot showing the navbar.html file](./img/vscode_production_holiday_banner_disabled.png)